This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Providing Water

-Offer your pup small sips of fresh water to soothe their mouth and prevent dehydration.
+Offer fresh, room-temperature water to help soothe their burning mouth and prevent dehydration.

 Contacting Vet